brittanyrw/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge.

 * I will be participating in the 100 Days of Code Challenge.
-My progress will be tracked via this repository, Medium and my person website.
+My progress will be tracked via this repository, [Twitter](https://twitter.com/musicalwebdev), [my Medium blog](https://medium.com/@brittanyrw) and my person website (coming soon).

 ## Contents
 * [Rules](rules.md)